Stroud Acupuncture Frequently asked questions

 Do I have to Undress ?

 No!
 You will only need to expose certain parts of your body, typically your arms and lower legs and your abdomen.
 If you need to remove any items of clothing for treatment your underwear will always stay on and you will be covered by towels so that only the part of the body to be worked on will be visible.
-It is best to wear comfortable, loose-fitting clothes when coming for treatment, trousers that easily go above the knee without cutting off your blood supply (or shorts) and if possible, a sleeveless vest.
+It is best to wear comfortable, loose-fitting clothes when coming for treatment, loose trousers or yoga pants or track suit bottoms or culottes, that easily go above the knee without cutting off your blood supply (or shorts) and if possible, a sleeveless vest.
 You can change into suitable clothes in the treatment room if you wish.

 Are the acupuncture needles reused ?